 You can’t meet every financial goal with your first paycheck.
 Thus, you should create a financial priority list or financial goal list.
 It will help you to make progress on the goal while managing other necessary expenses using your paycheck.

-- Saving a certain amount for emergency expenses in a high-yield savings account.
+- Save a certain amount for emergency expenses in a high-yield savings account.

-- Opening a 401(k) account to save for retirement.
+- Open a 401(k) account to save for retirement.

-- Saving money for a downpayment of home or car
+- Saving money for a downpayment of a home or car

 - Paying off student loan debt

 Make it a habit to remember the due dates on your multiple credit card accounts.
 If you tend to forget, make sure you create some alerts in your mailbox or your cell phone so that you can see and remember that it’s time to make your minimum monthly payments.
 If you fail to make your payments within the due dates, you’ll most likely accrue late fees and penalties that will unnecessarily boost your monthly payments.